danonuniko/Microsoft-Certifications/AZ-204/preguntas.md

 - Organize keys by using labels.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

 "This item test the candidate's knowledge of best practices when working with keys in Azure App Configuration.
 Key prefixes are the beginning parts of keys.
 A set of keys can be grouped by using the same prefix in names.
 Labels are an attribute on keys.
 Labels are used to create variants of a key.
 For example, labels can be assigned to multiple versions of a key.
 Authorizing role-based access control to read Azure App Configuration is not a valid way to group keys.
 Authorizing a managed identity to read Azure App Configuration is not a valid way to group keys."

+<b>7.
+You plan to create a key namespace hierarchy in Azure App Configuration.
+You need to separate individual key names.
+Which character should you use?</b>
+- :  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+- *
+- ,
+- \

+"This item tests the candidate's knowledge of configuring key namespace hierarchy of App Configuration, which is part of implementing secure cloud solutions.
+The colon character (:) is used to separate names of individual keys when creating a namespace hierarchy in Azure App Configuration.
+The asterisk character (*) is one of reserved characters in Azure App Configuration, so it cannot be used to separate names of individual keys when creating a namespace hierarchy in Azure App Configuration.
+The comma character (,) is one of reserved characters in Azure App Configuration, so it cannot be used to separate names of individual keys when creating a namespace hierarchy in Azure App Configuration.
+The backslash character (\\) is one of reserved characters in Azure App Configuration, so it cannot be used to separate names of individual keys when creating a namespace hierarchy in Azure App Configuration."

+<b>8.
+You need to generate a new version of a key stored in Azure Key Vault.
+Which code segment should you use?</b>
+- az keyvault key rotation-policy update -n mykey --vault-name mykeyvault --value path/to/policy.json
+- az keyvault key purge --name mykey -vault-name mykeyvault
+- az keyvault key rotate --vault-name mykeyvault --name mykey  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+- az keyvault key set-attributes --vault-name mykeyvault --name mykey -policy path/to/policy.json

+"This item tests the candidate's knowledge of setting key rotation by using Azure CLI.
+The **Rotate** operation will generate a new version of the key based on the key policy.
+The **Rotation Policy** operation updates the rotation policy of a key vault key.
+The **Purge Deleted Key** operation is applicable for soft-delete enabled vaults or HSMs.
+The **Set Attributes** operation changes specified attributes of a stored key."

+<b>9.
+You have an Azure App Configuration instance named AppConfig1 and an Azure key vault named KeyVault1.
+You plan to encrypt data stored in AppConfig1 by using your own key stored in KeyVault1.
+You need to grant permissions in KeyVault1 to the identity assigned to AppConfig1.
+Which three key-specific permissions should you use?</b>
+- DECRYPT.
+- ENCRYPT.
+- GET.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+- UNWRAP.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+- WRAP.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+"This item tests the candidate's knowledge of implementing bring your own key encryption scenarios, which is an essential part of implementing secure cloud solutions.
+To use the custom key stored in KeyVault1, the identity assigned to AppConfig1 needs to have GET, WRAP and UNWRAP permissions to the custom key.
+The DECRYPT and ENCRYPT permissions are not required to use the custom key stored in KeyVault1 in this scenario."

+<b>10.
+You have an Azure Storage account container named container1.
+You need to configure access to the container to meet the following requirements:
+- The shared access signature (SAS) token should be secured with Azure Active Directory (Azure AD) credentials.
+- Role-based access control (RBAC) should be used.
+- The SAS token should support granting access to containers.
+Which type of SAS should you use?</b>
+- Account.
+- User delegation.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+- Service.
+- Stored access policy.

+"This item tests the candidate's knowledge of securing an Azure Storage account, which is part of developing solutions that use blob storage.
+User delegation SAS fulfills all the requirements, including securing the SAS token with Azure AD credentials, RBAC support and granting access to containers.
+Azure Storage supports creating a new type of SAS at the level of the storage account.
+A service SAS delegates access to a resource in just one of the storage services (i.e. Blob Queue, Table or File).
+A stored access policy serves to group shared access signatures and to provide additional restrictions for signatures that are bound by the policy.
+The account, service and stored access policy SAS types do not fulfill the requirement of securing the SAS token with Azure AD credentials and RBAC support to manage permissions."

+<b>11.
+You are developing a solution that stores secrets in an Azure Key Vault named myvault.
+You need to retrieve the value for a secret named mysecret that is stored in myvault.
+Which CLI command should you use?</b>
+- az keyvault secret recover --name mysecret --vault-name myvault
+- az keyvault secret recover --id myvault/mysecret
+- az keyvault secret show --id myvault/mysecret
+- az keyvault secret show --name mysecret --vault-name myvault  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+"This item tests the candidate's knowlegde of developing code that uses keys, secrets and certificates stored in Azure Key Vault.
+The CLI comand **az keyvault** offers several commands to work with secrets.
+The most commonly used commands are **set** for storing a secret and **show** to get the secret's value.
+When using these commands,either an id specifying the full secret identification (in the format **https://<keyvaultname>.vault.azure.net/secrets/<secret-name>/<secret-version>**) or the secret and the vault name must be specified."

+<b>12.
+You need to create a container in a container group and mount an Azure file share as volume.
+Which code segment should you use?</b>
+- az container create -g MyResourceGroup --name myapp --image myimage:latest --command-line "cat /mnt/azfile/myfile" --azure-file-volume-share-name myshare --azure file-volume-account-name mystorageaccount --azure-file-volume-account-key mystoragekey --azure-file-volume-mount-path /mnt/azfile  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+- az container create -g MyResourceGroup --name myapp --image myimage:latest --command-line "cat /mnt/azfile/myfile" --azure-file-volume-share-name myshare --azure file-volume-account-name mystorageaccount --azure-file-volume-account-key mystoragekey --secrets-mount-path /mnt/azfile
+- az container create -g MyResourceGroup --name myapp --image myimage:latest --command-line "cat /mnt/azfile/myfile" --azure file-volume-account-name mystorageaccount --azure-file-volume-account-key mystoragekey --azure-file-volume-mount-path /mnt/azfile
+- az container create -g MyResourceGroup --name myapp --image myimage:latest --command-line "cat /mnt/azfile/myfile" --azure file-volume-account-name mystorageaccount --azure-file-volume-account-key mystoragekey --secrets-mount-path /mnt/azfile

+"This item tests the candidate's knowlegde of running containers by using Azure Container Instances.
+The code segment that includes the **--azure-file-volume-mont-path** parameter and the **--azure-file-volume-share-name** parameter creates a container in a conteiner group and mounts an Azure file share as volume.
+The code segment that include the **--secrets-mount-path** parameter will not mount an Azure file share as volume.
+The code segment that does not include the **--azure-file-volume-share-name** is invalid."

 <br><h2 align="center"><ins>PREGUNTAS AZ-204 EXAMTOPICS</ins></h2><br>
 <h3 align="center"><ins>QUESTION SET 1</h3><br>